Category Archives: Related Scientific Research

 Natural Solutions for Infections for Thai Yoga and Ayurveda Practitioners

-Infections and Infectious disease from simple topical to chronic catastrophic are always a concern.
-As a SomaVeda® Thai Yoga, Ayurveda and or other Natural Medicine provider you need to have concrete and reliable strategies to deal effectively with infection.
+As a SomaVeda® Thai Yoga, Ayurveda, and or other Natural Medicine provider, you need to have concrete and reliable strategies to deal effectively with infection.
 This is no joke.
 Many medical office visits begin and end with a minor infection not adequately treated that escalates.
-Once inside that medical facility, emergency room etc. you are now exposed to potentially even more severe types of Hospital born infection such as MRSA (methicillin-resistant Staphylococcus aureus), Legionella (Legionella pneumophila) etc. If you could handle these infections at home or for your patients and clients you would certainly save them time and money, but potentially save them from risk of death from other unnecessary contagious exposure.
-What if there were concrete steps that if you were exposed to some harmful pathogen that you could do at home that could improve the efficacy of conventional treatments by 30% if not more?
+Once inside that medical facility, emergency room, etc., you are now exposed to potentially even more severe types of hospital-born infection such as MRSA (methicillin-resistant Staphylococcus aureus ), Legionella (Legionella pneumophila ), etc. If you could handle these infections at home or for your patients and clients, you would save them time and money, but potentially save them from risk of death from other unnecessary contagious exposure.
+What if there were concrete steps that if you were exposed to some harmful pathogen that you could do at home that could improve the efficacy of conventional treatments by 30%, if not more?

 Flu Season is here!